WHO WE ARE

 WHO’s Director-General Dr Tedros Adhanom Ghebreyesus identifies core priorities of the Organization:

 - Health for all – universal health coverage

 - health emergencies

 - women, children, adolescents

 WHO seeks to generate accessible, actionable, credible and timely information on health matters through multilingual, effective communications work to bring together international audiences and support health decision makers to apply effectively WHO’s public health advice and guidance.
 In partnerships with other global health actors, WHO works towards bringing health gains for populations worldwide.

 WHO identifies, together with its Member States, the global leadership priorities that guide its work.
 Learn more about the current global leadership priorities of WHO here: http://www.who.int/about/agenda/en/

 WHERE WE WORK

-We support our 194 Member States as they coordinate the efforts of multiple sectors of the government and partners – including bi- and multilateral, funds and foundations, civil society organizations and private sector – to attain their health objectives and support their national health policies and strategies.
-We are now more than 7000 people and these dedicated professional are working at the Headquarters office in Geneva, 6 Regional and 150 offices in countries, territories and areas.
+We support our 194 Member States as they coordinate the efforts of multiple sectors of the government and partners (national and international), funds and foundations, civil society organizations, professional expert associations and private sector – to attain their health objectives and support their national health policies and strategies.
+We are now more than 7000 people from more than 150 countries of origin working at the Headquarters office in Geneva, 6 Regional and 150 offices in countries, territories and areas.
 We provide advice, assistance, treatment, and care for health authorities in the countries.
 We work with partners from the United Nations system, non-governmental organizations, civil society, affected communities.
 Our advocacy and resource mobilization work from all levels contributes for bringing sustainable health standards for all people.